Signatures of Jet Drift in QGP Hard Probe Observables: Methodology.

 \section{Methodology.}

 Our realistic event-by-event medium is a re-implementation of the open-source DukeQCD hybrid transport model \cite{Moreland:2018gsh}, which consists of an initial condition from $T_R$ENTO \cite{Moreland:2014oya, Moreland:2017kdx}, 2+1D viscous hydrodynamics and Cooper-Frye particlization \cite{Song:2010aq} followed by the UrQMD hadronic afterburner \cite{Bass:1998ca}.
-Consistent with the boost-invariant medium, we treat the mid-rapidity production of hard partons as boost invariant for a given $p_T$ \footnote{When discussing the power counting of the eikonal expansion, we refer to the parton energy $E = \sqrt{(p_T^{p})^2 + m^2} \cosh{y}$ rather than $p_T^p$ to avoid confusion with drift \textit{transverse to the jet axis}.
+Consistent with the boost-invariant medium, we treat the production of hard partons near mid-rapidity as boost invariant for a given $p_T$ \footnote{When discussing the power counting of the eikonal expansion, we refer to the parton energy $E = \sqrt{(p_T^{p})^2 + m^2} \cosh{y}$ rather than $p_T^p$ to avoid confusion with drift \textit{transverse to the jet axis}.
 For light particle production at mid rapidity $y, m \approx 0$, the two are equivalent: $E \approx p_T^p$}.
-We employ the high-probability parameters used to tune the model from Ref.~\cite{Moreland:2018gsh}, and we verify that our simulations quantitatively reproduce the soft $v_2\{2\}$, $v_3\{2\}$, and $v_4\{2\}$ flow harmonics as well as identified hadron multiplicities, mean $p_T$, and $p_T$ fluctuations reported therein.
+We employ the Maximum A Posteriori (MAP) parameters for the model from Ref.~\cite{Moreland:2018gsh}, and we verify that our simulations quantitatively reproduce the soft $v_2\{2\}$, $v_3\{2\}$, and $v_4\{2\}$ flow harmonics as well as identified hadron multiplicities, mean $p_T$, and $p_T$ fluctuations reported therein.

 The seeds of jets in APE are modeled as single partons, for which we calculate the drift and energy loss.
 This approach effectively neglects splittings other than medium-induced soft gluon emission, under the assumption that the hard scattering, in medium interactions, and fragmentation are factorizable~\cite{Vitev:2002pf}.
 In many Monte Carlo simulations, a relatively small number $\sim\mathcal{O}(100)$ of QGP geometries are each seeded with many $\sim\mathcal{O}(10^6)$ hard-scattering events for computational efficiency (see, e.g., \cite{Noronha-Hostler:2016eow, Jaki:Communication}).
-In contrast, we sample only 1000 hard-scattering events per event geometry, but we simulate a much larger number $\sim\mathcal{O}(10^5)$ of events.
-This lower oversampling factor retains the correlations within an event geometry as much as possible, while still saturating the sampling of the phase space.
+In contrast, we sample only $\sim\mathcal{O}(10^3)$ hard-scattering events per event geometry, but we simulate a much larger number $\sim\mathcal{O}(10^5)$ of unique events.
+This lower oversampling factor retains the correlations within an event geometry as much as possible, while performing a much finer sampling of the event phase space.